silviot/edx-platform-wiki/Internationalization-and-localization.md

 Setting `LANGUAGE_CODE` sets one language to be your installation's default language.
 What if you want to support more than one language?

-To "release" a second (or third, or hundreth) language, what you have to do is to config the languages on the admin panel:
+To "release" a second (or third, or hundredth) language, you have to configure the languages on the admin panel:

 YourAwesomeDomain.com/admin/dark_lang/darklangconfig/